Sumandhal01/Hotel-booking-analysis/README.md

 Total 119390 rows and 32 columns in dataset

 ## Library used
-We have used Python 3 to its following packages:

-Pandas
+ - Pandas
-Matplotlib
+ - Matplotlib
-Seaborn
+ - Seaborn
-Math
+ - Math

 ## Data Cleaning and Feature Engineering:
  [1] Removing Duplicate Values
- - Rows that were duplicates were removed.
+ - Duplicate values were removed.

  [2] Handling Null / Missing Values
  - Children, country, and agent are discrete numerical variables, so replaced null values with mode of it.